excaliburjs/excaliburjs.github.io/docs/10-input.md

 To opt-in manually, set [[Actor.enableCapturePointer]] to `true` and the [[Actor]] will start publishing `pointerup` and `pointerdown` events. `pointermove` events will not be published by default due to performance implications.
-If you want an actor to receive move events, set [[ICapturePointerConfig.captureMoveEvents]] to `true`.
+If you want an actor to receive move events, set [[CapturePointerConfig.captureMoveEvents]] to `true`.

 Actor pointer events will be prefixed with `pointer`.